Otautau babysitter murder: Teenage killer sentenced to life imprisonment

 Emergency services rushed to the scene but the boy had been dead for some time.

-An autopsy indicated that Hunter had been killed within 90 minutes of being in the care of the babysitter.
+An autopsy indicated Hunter had been killed within 90 minutes of being in the care of the babysitter.

 He had suffered three large knife wounds to his torso and chest area.
 He also had marks around his neck that were consistent with asphyxia as well as a moderate head injury.